 Based in Los Angeles, Dr. Hazzah is one of the few integrative Board Certified Veterinary Oncologists in the country trained in traditional Chinese medicine and conventional medicine.

 Dr. Hazzah practiced medical oncology for 15 years before switching her focus to cannabis medicine full-time with her cannabis consulting service, Green Nile, Inc.

-She is the Founder of The Veterinary Cannabis Society, the first non-profit, 501(c)(3) organization building awareness of cannabis as medicine for pets, and in 2020, Hazzah published the first of its kind review article on Cannabis in Veterinary Medicine in a peer-reviewed journal.
+She is a Co-founder of The Veterinary Cannabis Society, the first U.S.-based non-profit, 501(c)(3) organization building awareness of cannabis as medicine for pets, and in 2020, Hazzah published the first of its kind review article on Cannabis in Veterinary Medicine in a peer-reviewed journal.